Guide to the Collection

 III.
 Railroad papers, 1870-1891

-Railroad papers contain letters and telegrams between Henry D. Minot and railroad officers, including James Jerome Hill, regarding railroad development, maps, investments, land surveys, and internal business affairs as well as letters between Minot and railroad investors, primarily from the New England region.
+Railroad papers contain letters and telegrams between Henry D. Minot and railroad officers, including James Jerome Hill, regarding railroad development, maps, investments, land surveys, and internal business affairs, as well as letters between Minot and railroad investors, primarily from the New England region.
 Railroad reports contain information regarding financial matters including expenses, earnings, and stocks.
 Most reports have several drafts and a final version.
 Bound volumes include a railroad journal containing railroad time schedules, estimated cost of building materials, and an expense book for a trip to Mexico in1884, which also notes descriptions the landscape.

 IV.
 Maps, 1825-1889

-Maps from 1825-1889, contain printed and manuscript maps and survey plans collected by Henry D. Minot used for his work in the railroad industry, including real estate and property surveys of mid-western and western states, some with proposed railroad lines drawn by Minot.
-Also included are maps of specific towns and prior to incorporation and surveys of properties and estates in Massachusetts, particularly in the Boston area.
+Maps from 1825-1889 contain printed and manuscript maps and survey plans collected by Henry D. Minot and used for his work in the railroad industry, including real estate and property surveys of mid-western and western states, some with proposed railroad lines drawn by Minot.
+Also included are maps of specific towns prior to incorporation and surveys of properties and estates in Massachusetts, particularly in the Boston area.

 Henry Davis Minot papers, Massachusetts Historical Society.

 This collection is indexed under the following headings in ABIGAIL, the online catalog of the Massachusetts Historical Society.
 Researchers desiring materials about related persons, organizations, or subjects should search the catalog using these headings.